-Coach Dau, a Lake Forest College Athletic Hall of Famer, is in his 53rd season as a member of the Forester football coaching staff and 55th year with the program (2 as a player, 26 as the head coach, and 27 as an assistant).
-He helped Lake Forest claim conference titles while serving in each of those roles (1957, 1983, 2002, 2012).
+Coach Dau, a Lake Forest College Athletic Hall of Famer, is in his 54th season as a member of the Forester football coaching staff and 56th year with the program (2 as a player, 26 as the head coach, and 28 as an assistant).
+He helped Lake Forest claim conference titles while playing (1957) and serving as a head (1983) and assistant coach (2002, 2012).
+He will work with the team's kickers and punters this fall.

-Dau has coached the Forester running backs for the past 21 seasons.
-Under his direction, Joey Valdivia set a program record with 1,535 rushing yards in 2016 before breaking that mark with 1,809 last year.
-Valdivia led the nation in scoring and was named First Team All-Midwest Conference each of the last two seasons and added MWC Offensive Skill MVP honors and First Team All-American accolades from the American Football Coaches Association in 2017.
-Under Dau’s guidance, Lake Forest backs have earned 18 All-MWC honors and three MWC Offensive Player of the Year/Skill MVP awards (Al Mitchell in 2012 and Corey Honore in 1996).
+Dau coached the Forester running backs for the last 22 seasons.
+Under his direction, Nick Edlund was named First Team All-Midwest Conference South Division in 2018, a year after Joey Valdivia set a program record with 1,809 rushing yards.
+Valdivia led the nation in scoring as a junior and senior and was selcted as the MWC Offensive Skill MVP and a First Team All-American by the American Football Coaches Association in 2017.
+Under Dau’s guidance, Lake Forest backs have earned 19 All-MWC honors and three MWC Offensive Player of the Year/Skill MVP awards (Al Mitchell in 2012 and Corey Honore in 1996).

 Dau was inducted into the Lake Forest College Athletic Hall of Fame in 1977.
 As the head football coach from 1966-91, he won more games than any other coach in team history.
 He guided the Foresters to a 7-2 record and a Midwest Collegiate Athletic Conference title in 1983.
 That team tied the program record for wins in a season, a mark that was broken in 2002.